PlumpMath/mealy/README.md

             `:timeout-fn` is specified, the state machine will exit on timeout.
       - `:timeout-fn` - Function to be called when timeouts occur.
 If you specify `:timeout-fn`, you must also specify `:timeout-ms`.
-This function should take no arguments and should return either the name of the next state or nil to exit.
+This function should take the current state as an argument and should return either the name of the next state or nil to exit.
       - :`shutdown-fn` - Function to be called when the state machine exits.
                        This function should take no arguments.